 The Imagination Library provides the infrastructure of the core programme including managing the secure central database for the Book Order System and coordinating book selections and wholesale purchasing.
 It also incurs the cost of the programme’s administrative expenses and coordinates the monthly mailings.

-The Imagination Library partners with Local Champions who help bring the programme to cities, towns and communities around the world.
-Local Champions can be businesses, local authorities, small or large organizations, or simply individuals who share in the mission and purpose of the Imagination Library.
+The Imagination Library partners with Local Affiliates and Partners who help bring the programme to cities, towns and communities around the world.
+Local Affiliates can be businesses, local authorities, small or large organizations, or simply individuals who share in the mission and purpose of the Imagination Library.

-Local Champions are responsible for enrolling children who live within the geographical area they offer the programme in.
+Local Affiliates are responsible for enrolling children who live within the geographical area they offer the programme in.
 They promote their local programmes online and at events.
-While the Imagination Library negotiates wholesale pricing for the books, Local Champions are responsible for securing funds to cover that cost.
-Books are 100% free to enrolled children because their Local Champion has secured funds to cover the cost of the books and the postage and packing fees.
+While the Imagination Library negotiates wholesale pricing for the books, Local Affiliates and Partners are responsible for securing funds to cover that cost.
+Books are 100% free to enrolled children because their Local Affiliate has secured funds to cover the cost of the books and the postage and packing fees.